slack-samples/deno-hello-world/README.md

 ### `/triggers`

-[Triggers](https://api.slack.com/future/triggers) are how Workflows are executed.
+[Triggers](https://api.slack.com/future/triggers) determine when Workflows are executed.
+A trigger file describes a scenario in which a workflow should be run, such as a user pressing a button or when a specific event occurs.

 ## Resources